raspberrypilearning/cd-dice-roller/en/step_2.md

 ## Roll one die

-First, let's get set up on Trinket.
+First, get set up on Trinket.

 --- task ---